My doorbell now records video using AI, but am I the only one watching?

 Having skipped the first generations of video doorbells, I’ve been floored by the Eufy solution’s performance.
 Installation wasn’t completely trouble-free, as it turned out to require a slightly more powerful doorbell power transformer than the cobwebbed one that was here before, but it wasn’t horribly difficult, either.
 And what I’ve gained from the installation is incredible.

 Anker uses on-device AI to identify every person who walks near the Security Doorbell, and in my experience, its facial and human body recognition software has been spot-on.
 I set up the software with a deliberately limited motion detection area, enabling me to reduce unwanted alerts triggered by people walking past my door.
 Without final calibration, the Eufy camera picked up people just outside the necessary area, so I restricted it a little more, and now only get alerts when a person is actually approaching the door.
-Cars, animals, and other passers-by don’t trigger it.
+Cars, animals, and other passersby don’t trigger it.

 The alerts are amazing.
 I generally see a photo — a completely clear photo, thanks to either HDR or night vision — of the face of each person who approaches the door, whether it’s someone delivering a package, a family member, or a solicitor.
 These photos appear instantly on my iPhone and Apple Watch whether I’m at home or a hundred miles away, so while the Security Doorbell includes a chiming bell, I typically get the alert before anyone even presses the button to ring it.